-With our Welsh lessons for Describe faces you will learn "Describe faces" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences that describe people's heads and faces.
+With our Welsh lessons you will learn the topic "Describe faces" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences that describe people's heads and faces.

 |1||Mae llygaid brown a gwallt coch 'da hi.||She has brown eyes and red hair.|